The November NFP report sent a mixed signal, so the Greenback, unfortunately, didn’t get a major volatility infusion.

 Manufacturing, meanwhile, continues to lose jobs as a whole, especially the higher-paying durable goods manufacturing sector.

-And interestingly enough, government added 22K jobs in November, which certainly helped to prop up the employment numbers.
+And interestingly enough, the government added 22K jobs in November, which certainly helped to prop up the employment numbers.

 - Average hourly earnings m/m: -0.1% vs. 0.2% expected, 0.4% previous